heptarch/heptarch.github.io/drafts/tarkovsky.md

 expectations.
 I scanned the cabinets for "May 79", inserted the Schlage, turned---click!---and pulled the drawer open in a zephyr of dust.
-Here is what I found.
+I was not prepared for what I found.

 <p align="center">
 ⁂</p>